nacht-falter/khandroma/README.md

 - to present the band's portfolio of music and live performance videos.
 - to provide a visually appealing and professional looking online presence for the band, representing their artistic and musical style.
 - to bring together the band's online content and social media profiles in one central place.
-- to provide means of getting in touch with the band for fans, listeners and booking agents or journalists alike.
+- to provide means of getting in touch with the band for fans, listeners, and booking agents or journalists alike.

 The live website can be found here: [https://nacht-falter.github.io/khandroma](https://nacht-falter.github.io/khandroma/index.html)